Homepage > Education and Learning > Schools > Find a School > School Search

 When a student has been identified as having a special educational need, work may be further differentiated to suit their needs more closely, remove barriers to learning, and facilitate access to the curriculum.
 Such pupils may need further out-of-class support on either a one-to-one basis or small group targeted intervention sessions.

 Interventions may involve bespoke packages or a programme developed specifically for that student or group of students.
-Current interventions include specialist Dyslexia intervention, Touch-typing, Codebreakers, Paired reading, Talkabout for Teenagers, The Zones of Regulation, and Social stories.
+Current interventions include specialist Dyslexia intervention, Touch-typing, Codebreakers, Paired reading, Talkabout for Teenagers, The Zones of Regulation, Hope Project, ELSA and Social stories.

 Students may be provided with additional technical support such as specialized equipment or resources, mainly accessed through external agents such as the Visual and Hearing Impairment Teams.